Unconscious-Games/Game-Dev_Quick-Start/README.md

 **Actionable Learning Resources**

-_Practical Knowledge_ - Knowledge that will give you direct, quick, & actionble results and serve as a good basis for reference.
+_Practical Knowledge_ - Knowledge that will give you direct, quick, & actionable results and serve as a good basis for reference.

 General: